sbclter/sbclter-website-2019/bootstrap4-minimal/about/policies/safety-boating/index.md

 		<li>Be notified of all new certifications for boat use and any changes made to the boating regulations</li>
 </ol>
 </p>
 <p>The Launchmaster is in control of day-to-day operations originating at the UCSB Marine Lab.
-The complete Small Boat Policy is available (LINK TBD)</p>
+The complete <a href="https://sbclter.msi.ucsb.edu/external/Documents/Policies/Boating_Policy.pdf">Small Boat Policy is available publicly</a>, and additional
+	material available on the <a href="https://sbclter.msi.ucsb.edu/internal/admin-policies">internal server</a> (after login).</p>

         </div>